-David A. Langer is senior counsel in the Antitrust practice group at Berger & Montague.
+David A. Langer is Senior Counsel in the Antitrust practice group.
 He concentrates his practice in complex antitrust litigation.

 Mr. Langer was one of the trial team chairs in the 5-week consolidated bench trial of arbitration antitrust claims in Ross v.
 American Express and Ross v.
 Bank of America, where the Honorable William H. Pauley, III of the United States District Court for the Southern District of New York, commended the “extraordinary talents of Plaintiffs’ counsel.”

 Mr. Langer has also had a primary role in appellate proceedings, obtaining relief for his clients in a number of matters, including Ross, et al. v.
 American Express Co., et al., 547 F.3d 137 (S.D.N.Y.
 2008) (precluding an alleged co-conspirator from relying on the doctrine of equitable estoppel to invoke arbitration clauses imposed by its competitor co-conspirators); Ross, et al. v.
 Bank of America, N.A.
 (USA), et al., 524 F.3d 217 (S.D.N.Y.
 2008) (holding that antitrust plaintiffs possess Article III standing to challenge the defendants’ collusive imposition of arbitration clauses barring participation in class actions); In re Pharmacy Benefit Managers Antitrust Litig., 700 F.3d 109 (3d Cir.
 2012) (finding opposing party waived the right to compel arbitration and reversing district court).